When it comes to stories of entrepreneurship, there is an interesting link between intelligence and an eccentric nature.

 While Benjamin Franklin had a routine named ‘the air bath’ where he just sat naked in front of a window.

 Does the common idea of geniuses having an eccentric behavior bear any truth?
-Here are 26 examples of eccentric entrepreneurs for you to decide.
+Here are 26 crazy short stories of eccentric entrepreneurs for you to decide.

 “My life is my job, and my job is my life”

 Emmy award-winning television show host and entrepreneur Martha Stewart is an American icon.
 She started her catering business in 1997, which turned into an international media and home-furnishing corporation – Martha Stewart Living Omnimedia.
 The company includes books and TV shows, which reach about 66 million consumers.

 Martha isn’t just known for her success.
 Her strict and obsessive behavior is her trademark.
 It’s mandatory for her employees to clean their entire desks before heading home.
 Plus she demands that only red and black ink is used on any document.

 In 2004 Martha Stewart spent time in federal prison following an insider trading scandal.
 Despite her obstacles, she never gives up.
 Instead, she sees those moments as opportunities for inspiration.
 She says: “I’ve never hit a bottom, just bumps in the road”.